By Donna Manz

 The photocopy isn’t valid for anything, but it will facilitate getting a replacement at the nearest embassy or consulate.

 Travel as light as you can for your plans.
 Whether you’re male or female, three tops (be it sweaters or shirts) and three bottoms (a dress counts as a bottom if there is something you can wear over it), all of which match each other, give you nine complete outfits, in addition to the clothes you wear on the aircraft.
+You’ll soon develop a list of things to pack for every trip and you’ll be packing lighter, smarter and faster.

 And finally, remember that learning a few words in the local language can also pay dividends.
 Walk into a shop or restaurant with a bonjour, buen día or guten tag and you’ll ingratiate yourself.
 And a merci, gracias, or vielen dank goes a long way to express sincere gratitude.